SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Methods/openasync.md

 ---
-title: OpenAsync Method
+title: Open
-description: async Task\<OpenResult\> OpenAsync()
+description: |
+    The Open / OpenAsync call is the first method call that actually communicates with the terminal.
 ---
+### Method Signatures

+#### void Open(string POIID=null)

+#### async Task\<OpenResult\> OpenAsync(string POIID=null)

+### Description

-The OpenAsync call is the first method call that actually communicates with the terminal.
+The Open/OpenAsync call is the first method call that actually communicates with the terminal.
 It uses the information passed in the `SaleApplInfo` to the Start call.
 This starts a login session with the terminal.

 {% include alert.html type="warning" icon="warning" header="Warning"
 body= "Even if the Open is successful, some action towards the host will occur and possibly cause the next method call to fail."